Microbreweries and the Craft Beer Culture in Quebec

 Microbreweries

-From the vaulted cellars of Old Quebec to trendy new neighborhoods, these microbreweries define the city's craft profile.
-Each has its signature, its atmosphere, its iconic pint.
+From the vaulted cellars of Old Quebec to the new trendy neighborhoods, these microbreweries define the city's craft profile.
+Each has its signature, atmosphere, and iconic pint.

 La Barberie

-A worker cooperative founded in Saint-Roch, La Barberie is a pioneer of the cooperative movement in brewing.
-Uncompromising beers, strong community spirit, welcoming bar.
+Worker cooperative founded in Saint-Roch, La Barberie is a pioneer of the cooperative brewery movement.
+Uncompromising beers, strong community spirit, warm bar.

 NeighborhoodSaint-Roch